BEST Books on Guatemala: Read Before You Go!

 Martinez explains a lot about who controls the drug trade in Guatemala.
 Is it gangs like in El Salvador or is it organized crime families like in Italy or cartels like in Mexico?
 Or is it the military?
 What role do the Mexican cartels play in Guatemala?
 Where in Guatemala is it the most violent?
 Where do the narcos operate?
 How about sex trafficking?
 Where in Guatemala are women held against their will and forced into prostitution?

-I hope more travelers to Guatemala read this book.
-But don’t let it scare you away from traveling to the country.
+Verdict: I hope more travelers to Guatemala read this book.
+Read it AFTER a trip to Central America.

 By Rigoberta Menchu and Elisabeth Burgos-Debray (2010)